lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

       which generates a public key pk and a secret key sk.

-   *  `Sign(sk, Message) -> (signature)`: A signing algorithm which takes as input a secret key sk and a Message, and outputs a signature
+   *  `Sign(sk, Message) -> (signature)`: A signing algorithm which takes as input a secret key sk and a Message, and outputs a signature.

    *  `Verify(pk, Message, signature) -> true or false`: A verification algorithm which takes as input a public key, a Message, and a signature and outputs true